Scott Crevier's Family History Scott Crevier's Family History

 Using A.I.
 In Genealogy

 Artificial intelligence (AI) has emerged in recent years as a tool that does many things; often what we hear may seem scary or just too techie for us.
-As a retired I.T. geek, I've been interested in AI but just haven't had any desire or need to go there, until now.
-I've recently read about others using it in their family research, so I figured I'd give it a try to help me solve two specific issues: improve the quality of old photos and transcribe an old baptism record (in a foreign language).
+As a retired I.T. geek, I've been interested in AI and its practical uses.
+I figured it's time to see what it can do for my genealogy research.
+I started with two specific needs: improve the quality of old photos and transcribe an old baptism record (in a foreign language).

-Gemini — This is Google's AI tool and based on my very brief experience, it's my preferred solution.
+Gemini — This is Google's AI tool and so far it's my preferred solution.
 They have a free version which you already have access to if you have a Gmail account (nothing to install, no new account creation).

 ChatGPT — This started out as one of the more popular solutions mentioned in articles and news stories in recent years.
 They have a free account level which is great for starting out to see if it serves your needs.

 To get started, visit one of the above sites.
 Create an account if you need to.
 Let's start by just trying to improve an old photo.
-So, find a photo on your computer that is old and maybe blurry, or maybe it's a scan of a torn picture.
+So, find a photo on your computer that is old and maybe blurry, or maybe it's a scan of a torn picture or newspaper article.
 Upload the photo to the site and type: "restore this photo."

 That's it.
 Just wait for the results.
 If you want, go ahead and try both of the above solutions so that you can compare the results.
 Note also that there is no single right way to do this.
 You might type something different like, "improve and colorize this picture" or "convert this photo to a cartoon."